cbchien/monaco-languageclient/README.md

 After staring the express server go to http://localhost:3000 to open the sample page.

 You can as well run vscode tasks to start and debug the server in different modes.

-### Browser

-The example browser package is located under the `monaco-languageclient/examples/browser` directory.
-All tasks below should be run from this directory.

-From CLI:
-- Run `npm install` and `npm run build` to install dependencies and build the example HTML and JavaScript files.

-After the example has been built, open `monaco-languageclient/examples/browser/lib/index.html` in a browser to open the sample page.

 ## License
 [MIT](https://github.com/TypeFox/monaco-languageclient/blob/master/License.txt)